grgbr/enbox/sphinx/main.rst

 Overview
 ========

-Enbox's primary goal is to secure processes running onto Linux based systems.
+Enbox_'s primary goal is to secure processes running onto Linux based systems.

-Simply put, Enbox provides a way to run a Linux process in an isolated runtime environment which we call a |jail|.
+Simply put, Enbox_ provides a way to run a Linux process in an isolated runtime environment which we call a |jail|.
 This runtime container confers the ability to control the process accesses to system resources according to a predefined configuration.

-Thanks to Enbox, a process gains additional security since isolated from all other processes on the |host| machine.
+Thanks to Enbox_, a process gains additional security since isolated from all other processes on the |host| machine.
 In addition, the whole system is hardened against software vulnerabilities since processes may be run with restricted privileges.

-Enbox ships with a :ref:`binary tool <usage>` and a :ref:`library <sect-api-overview>`.
+Enbox_ ships with a :ref:`binary tool <usage>` and a :ref:`library <sect-api-overview>`.
 The :ref:`enbox tool <usage>` allows system administrators to setup and instantiate processes according to settings stored into dedicated configuration_ files.
-The :ref:`library <sect-api-overview>`, which the :ref:`enbox tool <usage>` is based upon, provides developpers with a way to carry out Enbox related tasks directly from their own code.
+The :ref:`library <sect-api-overview>`, which the :ref:`enbox tool <usage>` is based upon, provides developpers with a way to carry out Enbox_ related tasks directly from their own code.

 .. _sect-main-terminology: